 def foo(a): """Docstring to be evaluated by doctest Examples -------- >>> from wradlib.some_module import foo >>> print(foo(3)) 4 """ return a + 1

-We use Travis_CI for Continuous Integration (CI).
-CI means, in our case, that each commit pushed to \(\omega radlib\)‘s main repository will trigger the test suites on Travis-CI.
+We use Travis_CI, Appveyor and Azure Pipelines for Continuous Integration (CI).
+CI means, in our case, that each commit pushed to \(\omega radlib\)’s main repository will trigger different test suites on these CI services.
 If all tests pass successfully, a new documentation will be built on https://readthedocs.org and published on https://docs.wradlib.org.
 In case a new release tag is associated with a commit, a new release will be distributed via PyPI.